Understanding Contrarian Investing and Bullish Divergence MACD

 Cognitive Biases and Their Impact on Investing

 Cognitive biases play a significant role in shaping market behaviour and creating opportunities for contrarian investors.
-These mental shortcuts can lead investors to make irrational decisions, particularly during periods of market stress or euphoria.
+These mental shortcuts can lead investors to make irrational decisions, particularly during market stress or euphoria.

 Daniel Kahneman (1934-present), a Nobel laureate in economics, has extensively studied cognitive biases in decision-making.
 He noted, “The illusion that we understand the past fosters overconfidence in our ability to predict the future.”
 This observation is particularly relevant to contrarian investing, where the ability to question prevailing narratives is crucial.